|

 2007.

-The record-breaking Prince image is from his untitled cowboy series –
+The record-breaking Prince image (up to 2007) is from his untitled cowboy series –

 in which Prince photographed sections of Marlboro cigarette ads